impaktor/diffusion/README.txt

   Lattice::moveAndBoundaryCheck
   Lattice::vacancyCheck
   Lattice::convertMuToParticle
-Also investigate convertMuToParticle for changing to binary search method.
-(TODO).
+Also investigate convertMuToParticle for changing to binary search method, which I'm kind of already doing.
+(I split the interval in 3 then in 2, I think...)